entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-how-setup-private-git-repo.md

 # ECR: How to checkout Bundles from a private Git repository

-The standard deployment of the Entando Component Repository assumes that all Git repositories bundles are checked out from are public.
-A public repository do not require that the user is logged into the Git server in order to gain read access to the content inside the Git repository.
+The standard deployment of the Entando Component Repository assumes that bundles are checked out from public Git repositories.
+Public repositories do not require user authentication in order to access content inside the Git repository.

-A customer may however choose to limit read access to repositories to specific Git user accounts.
-This document will describe the steps that can be followed to allow the ECR to log onto the Git server when checking out content from a Git repository containing a bundle.
+A customer may however choose to strict repository access to specific Git user accounts.
+This document will describe the steps that can be followed to allow the ECR to log onto the Git server when pulling content from a Git repository.

-For more background information, you can also consult the folowing documentation:
+For more background information, please consult the folowing documentation:
 1. [Entando custom resource reference](../../docs/concepts/custom-resources.md)
 2. [Entando Component Repository overview](./ecr-overview.md)